otris/vscode-janus-debug/README.md

   - Setting breakpoints is more reliable now ([#12](https://github.com/otris/vscode-janus-debug/issues/12)).
 Thanks to [ChDxterWard](https://github.com/ChDxterWard).
   - Fixed a problem with encrypted and decrypted scripts and the encryption states are now read from DOCUMENTS server prior to every upload.
-  - `#crypt` entry in a script should work now as expected.
+  - A `// #crypt` entry in a script should work now as expected.
   - Fixed an issue that prevented connecting the debugger to a DOCUMENTS 5 server ([#23](https://github.com/otris/vscode-janus-debug/issues/23)).
 Sorry!

 ### 0.0.4